-Objective, Scope, and Methodology The objective of our audit was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues.
+Objective, Scope, and Methodology Our audit objective was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues during the period of July 1, 2020, through June 30, 2024.

 A property tax bill contains the property tax levied at a one percent tax rate pursuant to the requirement of Proposition 13.
 A tax bill may also contain special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city.
-The scope of our audit was the distribution of the one percent tax levy.
+The scope of our audit is limited to the distribution of the one percent tax levy.
 Special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city are beyond the scope of our audit and were not reviewed or audited.